OSGConnect/OUTDATED-tutorial-fsurf/README.md

 ###  Check Setup

-To check `fsurf` setup and the available options, running
+To check `fsurf` setup and the available options, run:

       $ fsurf --help